Kernix13/beginner-git-commands/BEGINNER_GIT.md

 For large repositories, this file will have a lot of entries.
 For some npm commands like `npx create-react-app` this file will be created for you.

-If you want to ignore a folder you need to add `/` after the folder name or Git will think it is a file.Here is an example of a basic gitignore file.
-You _always_ want to add `node_modules` assuming you added node packages to your project:
+If you want to ignore a folder you need to add `/` after the folder name or Git will think it is a file.
+Here is an example of a basic gitignore file.
+You _always_ want to add `node_modules` assuming you added node packages to your project, the other files are just suggestions:

 ```sh
 # Dependencies